nikhil9302/CTF_Round-1/README.md

 ## COMMIT THE 🚩 Round-1 commences

 Hello, hackers!
 This is the first round.
 * The flag is hidden somewhere in this repository.
-Since this is the first Round, I can give a hint.
+Since this is the first Round, I can give you a hint.
 * The Hint is that **the name of the event** can guide you to the place where the flag is.
 * You can either follow the hint or choose to ignore it and explore this github repo thoroughly.
 * If you know your git you can cruise through this round easily.